-Note 3: The shareholders listed in the previous disclosure, including legal persons and natural persons, shall disclose their relationship with each other in accordance with the Regulations Governing the Preparation of Financial Reports by Securities Issuers.
+Note 3: The shareholders listed in the previous disclosure, including legal persons and natural persons, shall disclose their relationship with each other in accordance with the Regulations Governing the Preparation of Financial Reports by Securities Issuers

 IX.
-The Number of Shares Held by the Company, the Company's Directors, Supervisors, Managers and the Company Directly or Indirectly Controlled by the Company in the same Investment Business, and Combined to Calculate the total Shareholding Percentage
+The Number of Shares Held by the Company, the Company's Directors, Supervisors, Managers and the Company Directly or Indirectly Controlled by the Company in the Same Investment Business and Combined to Calculate the Total Shareholding Percentage

-Unit: thousand shares; % April 23, 2022
+Unit: thousand shares; % February 28, 2023

-Re-investment business Investment by the Company Directors, supervisors, managerial officers and investments directly or indirectly controlling the business Total investment (Note) Shares Shareholding percentage Shares Shareholding percentage Shares Shareholding percentage CO-TECH COPPER FOIL(BVI) Inc. 3,500 100% 0 0% 3,500 100% Jinqianbo - 100% - 0% - 100%
+Investee Investments of the Company Officers and In pervisors, Managerial evestments Directly or atrolling the Business Total Investments (Note) Shares Percentage of Shareholdings Shares Percentage of Shareholdings Shares Percentage of Shareholdings CO-TECH COPPER FOIL(BVI) Inc. 3,500 100% 0 0% 3,500 100% Co-Tech Copper Foil Shanghai Trade Ltd. - 100% - 0% - 100%

-Note: It is a long-term investments accounted for using equity method by the Company.
+Note: It is a long-term investment accounted for using equity method by the Company.

 Four.
-Capital Overview I. Capital and Shares
+Capital Overview I. Source of Capital and Shares